-The complaint process in Policy 5517.02 is not intended to interfere with student rights to pursue complaints with the United States Department of Education, Office for Civil Rights, or the Florida and standards set forth by Federal and State agencies.
+The complaint process in Policy 5517.02 is not intended to interfere with student rights to pursue complaints with the United States Department of Education, Office for Civil Rights, or the Florida Department of Education.
+The CRC Office processes such complaints according to the procedures and standards set forth by Federal and State agencies.